callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/01-prologue.markdown

 order, but I strongly recommend to read them in order.

 ## Get started
-So, have you decided to read this eBook?
+So, have you decided to read this book?
 Are you ready to explore different ways of controlling FOSS in the most fair way possible?
 If so, you can go to the first chapter by clicking the "Next chapter" link below.
 Thanks for reading!

+## License
+This book is licensed under the [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.

 ## [Next chapter: FOSS culture](/books/waiting-for-marxocracy/foss-culture)